get-salt-AI/SaltAI_Documentation_Tools/ENV_VARIABLE_GUIDE.md

 ## Globally (System-Wide)

 Guide on how to set a variable globally, system-wide, for all sessions and all users at login.

 Use cases: environment variables have to be configured for all users on a shared server or workstation.

 Please be careful with this option and don't use it if not actually needed!

-Caution is advised since improper use can affect system behavior.
+Caution is advised since improper use can affect system behavior!

 ### Linux and macOS